vijethph/LedgerCoin/README.md

 ### Prerequisites

-Node.js>=10 and MongoDB>=4.2 should be installed.
+Node.js>=16 and MongoDB>=4.2 should be present.
 After installation, check Node.js version, and MongoDB daemon status using

 ```sh
 node --version